Efficient computation of linear response of chaotic attractors with one-dimensional unstable manifolds: Introduction

 Moreover, the direct evaluation of Ruelle's formula may also be thought of as an adaptation of conventional tangent/adjoint-based sensitivity computations for chaotic systems.
 This direct evaluation, known as the ensemble sensitivity approach \cite{lea}\cite{eyink}, involves taking a sample average of sensitivities computed by conventional tangent/adjoint methods.
 However, as we noted earlier, the number of samples needed, to reduce the variance in the exponentially growing sensitivities and compute linear response accurately, makes this approach computationally infeasible.
 In blended response algorithms \cite{abramov}, the ensemble sensitivity approach for short-time sensitivities is {\em blended} with a fluctuation-dissipation theorem-based approximation of the long-term sensitivities.
 This approximation is however adhoc since the densities of the SRB measure on unstable manifolds may not follow the fluctuation-dissipation theorem-based approximation, even though linear response holds.

-The purpose of this paper is a rigorous computation of linear response in chaotic dynamical systems.
+The purpose of this paper is an efficient computation of linear response in chaotic dynamical systems.
 We remark that using transfer operator techniques, a rigorous computation of linear response has been developed before, but it has been restricted to low-dimensional expanding maps \cite{bahsoun-computation}.
 Our aim is to develop a numerical method to evaluate Ruelle's formula that is scalable to high-dimensional practical systems.
 For this reason, we seek a method to compute Ruelle's formula that is provably convergent and is a computable ergodic average, which does not involve discretization of the phase space.
 The latter property of trajectory-based computation ensures that the convergence is that of a Monte Carlo computation of Ruelle's formula, at a rate independent of the system dimension.

 In this paper, we develop the space-split senstivity or the S3 method, which is a scalable, efficient and rigorous computation of linear response.
 We prove that S3 provably converges in uniformly hyperbolic systems, and the convergence rate is similar to a typical Monte Carlo integration.
 We focus on uniformly hyperbolic systems with one-dimensional unstable manifolds, but design S3 keeping in mind future extensions to systems that have an unstable manifold of arbitrary dimension.
-To derive S3, we prove a decomposition of Ruelle's formula, which is differentiable on the unstable manifold, into stable and unstable contributions to the overall sensitivity; note that this is not a stable-unstable splitting of the parameter perturbation vector field, which is known to not be differentiable on the unstable manifold \cite{pugh}\cite{hasselblatt_prevalence_1999}.
-We develop recursive algorithms to compute the ingredients of both these components.